South Manheim Township, Pennsylvania: Demographics

-Of the 796 households 35.6% had children under the age of 18 living with them, 74.0% were married couples living together, 5.0% had a female householder with no husband present, and 19.2% were non-families.
-14.9% of households were one person and 6.3% were one person aged 65 or older.
+Of the 796 households documented by the federal census, 35.6% had children under the age of eighteen living with them, 74.0% were married couples living together, 5.0% had a female householder with no husband present, and 19.2% were non-families.
+14.9% of households were one-person households and 6.3% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.75 and the average family size was 3.07.

-The age distribution was 25.9% under the age of 18, 5.3% from 18 to 24, 29.8% from 25 to 44, 25.8% from 45 to 64, and 13.1% 65 or older.
-The median age was 39 years.
-For every 100 females, there were 97.6 males.
-For every 100 females age 18 and over, there were 97.9 males.
+The age distribution was 25.9% of residents who were under the age of eighteen, 5.3% who were aged eighteen to twenty-four, 29.8% who were aged twenty-five to forty-four, 25.8% who were aged forty-five to sixty-four, and 13.1% who were aged sixty-five or older.
+The median age was thirty-nine years.

+For every one hundred females, there were 97.6 males.
+For every one hundred females who were aged eighteen or older, there were 97.9 males.